-(rr) "other applicable legislation" means any other legislation applicable to municipal supply chain management, including -
+"other applicable legislation" means any other legislation applicable to municipal supply chain management, including -

-- (i) Municipal Finance Management Act no. 56 of 2003 and its regulations. - (ii) The Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000) and its regulations. - (iii) The Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003). - (iv) The Construction Industry Development Board Act, 2000 (Act No.38 of 2000) and Regulations. - (v) the Promotion of administrative Justice Act, (Act No. 3 of 2000); - (vi) the Promotion of access to information Act, (Act No 2 of 2000); - (vii) the Protected Disclosures Act, (Act No 26 of 2000); - (viii) the Competition Act, (Act No 89 0f 1998); - (ix) Constitution of Republic of South Africa Act no. 108 of 1996. - (x) Prevention and Combating of Corruption Activities Act 12 of 2004. - (xi) National Small Enterprise Act 102 of 1996. - (xii) State Information Technology Agency (SITA) Act 88 of 1998 - (xiii) Practice / Instruction notes issued by National and provincial treasuries. - (xiv) all other applicable By- laws, Policies, Ordinances or legislation impacting on Supply Chain Management; - (ss) "person" includes reference to juristic person; - (tt) "Practice Notes" means all Supply Chain Management Notes issued from time to time by the Manager Supply Chain Management in accordance with paragraph 35 of this Policy; - (uu) "Preferential Procurement Legislation" means the Preferential Procurement Policy Framework Act, 2000 (Act No 5 of 2000) and its associated Preferential Procurement Regulations, and the Broad-Based Black Economic Empowerment Act, 2003 (Act No 53 of 2003); - (vv) "procurement" means a process of preparing, negotiating and concluding a contract, whether in writing or verbally, which involve the acquiring of goods, services and engineering and constructions works or any combination thereof, or the acquiring of capital assets or any rights in respect of the above, by means of a purchase, lease or donation; and "procuring" has a similar meaning; - (ww) "PSP" means Professional Service Provider; - (xx) "quotation" means a written offer which is not submitted in the form of a bid document prescribed by the Municipality, but is never-the-less subject to a specification, conditions of purchase and any schedules and annexures such as drawings or plans, as applicable; - (yy) "rand value" means the total estimated value of a contract in rand denomination which is calculated at the time of quotation and bid invitations and includes all applicable taxes and excise duties:
+- (i) Municipal Finance Management Act no. 56 of 2003 and its regulations. - (ii) The Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000) and its regulations. - (iii) The Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003). - (iv) The Construction Industry Development Board Act, 2000 (Act No.38 of 2000) and Regulations. - (v) the Promotion of administrative Justice Act, (Act No. 3 of 2000); - (vi) the Promotion of access to information Act, (Act No 2 of 2000); - (vii)the Protected Disclosures Act, (Act No 26 of 2000); - (viii) the Competition Act, (Act No 89 of 1998); - (ix) Constitution of Republic of South Africa Act no. 108 of 1996. - (x) Prevention and Combating of Corruption Activities Act 12 of 2004. - (xi) National Small Enterprise Act 102 of 1996. - (xii)State Information Technology Agency (SITA) Act 88 of 1998 - (xiii) Practice / Instruction notes issued by National and provincial treasuries. - (xiv) all other applicable By- laws, Policies, Ordinances or legislation impacting on Supply Chain Management;

+"Practice Notes" means all Supply Chain Management Notes issued from time to time by the Manager Supply Chain Management in accordance with paragraph 35 of this Policy;

+"Preferential Procurement Legislation" means the Preferential Procurement Policy Framework Act, 2000 (Act No 5 of 2000) and its associated Preferential Procurement Regulations, and the Broad-Based Black Economic Empowerment Act, 2003 (Act No 53 of 2003);

+"procurement" means a process of preparing, negotiating and concluding a contract, whether in writing or verbally, which involve the acquiring of goods, services and engineering and constructions works or any combination thereof, or the acquiring of capital assets or any rights in respect of the above, by means of a purchase, lease or donation; and "procuring" has a similar meaning;